May 24th 3:30 p.m. - 5:30 p.m.

 WHEN TO APPLY

-It is advisable that you apply for your license two to three weeks before your wedding day but not more than 35 days prior to the ceremony.
+It is advisable that you apply for your license two to three weeks before your wedding day and not more than two months prior to the ceremony.
 Appointments are necessary.
-Once the marriage license is issued, it is valid for 30 days in the State of Wisconsin.
-There is a five day waiting period before newly issued marriage license can be used.
-In cases with extenuating circumstances you may petition the County Clerk for a waiver of the five (5) day waiting period, the waiver fee is $25.00.
+Once the marriage license is issued it is valid for 60 days in the State of Wisconsin.
+There is a three day waiting period before newly issued marriage license can be used.
+In cases with extenuating circumstances you may petition the County Clerk for a waiver of the three (3) day waiting period, the waiver fee is $25.00.
 Contact the County Clerk’s office for more information.

 OFFICIANT INFORMATION